jonathangjertsen/zig-examples/README.md

 * Example source is in the `/src` directory.
 * There is also a build script in `build.zig`.
 * Examples can be run with `zig build run-integers`, `zig build run-structs`, etc.
-* There is also `zig build run-all` which runs all examples at once. `src/all.zig` also servers as an example of how to import local stuff.
+* There is also `zig build run-all` which runs all examples at once. `src/all.zig` also servers as an example of how to import local stuff
+* All examples here are working.
+If I don't get something to work, it's in OBSERVATIONS.md.

 ## Code style